 Could you tell a gospel story in a way that resonates with the nones?

 What does re-imagining the Gospel sound like?

 (I’m not suggesting re-inventing, I’m curious about re-telling.)

 First, let’s revisit some basics.
-Questions that even lifelong Christians have a hard time answering like, “why Jesus would have to die across, what does a death accomplish, how does a death fix anything, what is the Gospel?”
-To fill in the blanks we rehearse cherished theological convictions called ‘theories of atonement.’
+Questions that even lifelong Christians have a hard time answering like, “why does Jesus have to die, what does a death accomplish, how does a death fix anything, what is the Gospel?”

 I went ahead and asked a number of Christians, young and old, to give me their answers to these questions.
 The results?